 STV was initially invented over 100 years ago and is the most widely used form of proportional representation (PR) amongst the Westminster democracies; it is currently used nationally in the lower houses of Ireland and Malta, the Senates of Australia and India, in the devolved assembly in Northern Ireland, and at the state and/or municipal levels in Australia, New Zealand, Scotland and two cities in the USA (Cambridge and Minneapolis).
 At one point, it was used in over twenty cities in western Canada (at both the municipal and provincial levels) and over twenty cities in the USA (including New York City, Cincinnati and elsewhere).
 For the most part, STV was repealed by the governments of the day because it was effective in giving opposition voices a seat at the table.
 For example, under STV, African Americans and socialists were elected to city councils in the USA when they couldn’t win seats in first-past-the-post-type elections.

 In the Australian Senate, the representation of women increased much more rapidly under STV than under their majoritarian lower house system (Alternative Vote), reaching nearly 40% in the last two elections, as compared with only 25% in the lower house.
 In Ireland, 55% of the 2014 European Parliament contingent (elected using STV) were women.
-Tasmania elected 36% women in 2014 and the Icelandic Constitutional Assembly elected 40% women in 2010.
+The Australian Capital Territory currently has 52% women elected using 5-seat STV, and Tasmania has 44% women.
+The Icelandic Constitutional Assembly elected 40% women in 2010.

 How STV Works